UK Launches Pilot To Improve Healthcare AI

 According to Lord Kamall, being the first country to pilot the scheme shows the UK is “at the forefront of adopting new technologies”, particularly in the healthcare sector.

-Cimar’s cloud-based medical imaging software is purpose built to support AI imaging workflows.
+CIMAR’s cloud-based medical imaging software is purpose built to support AI imaging workflows.
 Find out more about it by giving us a call today.